phrutis/Passphrases/README.md

 Explain what we are looking for?</br>
 How it works?
 What's this?</br>
-[Here is a good example](https://allprivatekeys.com/try-your-passphrase) of work for you.</br>
+[Here is a good example](https://allprivatekeys.com/try-your-passphrase) of work for you.
+Enter passphrase: fhqyqzhao123 pay attention to the address 1MVFUmYLKmLyC1m3WfyHkEJTZfoHjwDeXE</br>
-The difference is that instead of requests to the blockchain, the program checks against the database of addresses with a positive balance.<hr>
+The difference is that instead of requests to the blockchain.</br> The program checks against the database of addresses with a positive balance.<hr>

 I found.
 What to do?</br>
 When you find the passphrase, a message will appear in the window.</br>